 Central and Eastern Europe has enjoyed dynamic growth and attracted a lot of attention from those seeking to set up SSCs.
-Growing numbers of investors recognise the benefits provided by the western-style business culture on offer, while at the same time not being too far from their home headquarters.
+Growing numbers of investors recognize the benefits provided by the western-style business culture on offer, while at the same time not being too far from their home headquarters.
 Eastern Europe is thus considered an optimal location for SSCs primarily focused on the EMEA (Europe, Middle East and Africa) region (UTC+2).

 Despite being one of the largest countries in terms of territory and people in the region, along with its abundant resources, Ukraine has often lagged behind more mature markets like Poland or the Czech Republic.
 However, these countries are becoming more expensive.

-The goal of this report is to provide an overview of Ukraine as a potential location for a SSC or business process outsourcing (BPO) centre.
+The goal of this report is to provide an overview of Ukraine as a potential location for a SSC or business process outsourcing (BPO) center.
 In this report, we are providing general information about Ukraine and its benefits for investors.
 We hope it will assist investors who are considering potential locations for their SSC/BPO.
 We have provided the essential information for investors planning to set up an accounting or finance, internal audit, IT or R&D SSC.

 For those already operating in Ukraine, this report should be helpful when it comes to evaluating the options for expanding operations.
 We have also covered the main information on legal matters relating to doing business in Ukraine.